ricardogodi/animated-bar-chart-project/README.md

 ## Code Availability

-Due to copyright restrictions, the complete source code is not included in this repository.
-However, if you are interested in reviewing the full code, please contact me directly.
-I would be happy to provide it upon request, ensuring compliance with all necessary copyright and intellectual property guidelines.
+Due to copyright restrictions, the complete source code is not included in this public repository.
+However, if you are interested in reviewing the full code, I can provide access to the entire private repository.
+Please contact me directly, and I will be happy to grant you permission to read the repository.

 ## Copyright and Acknowledgments